 Honoring and recognizing National Foster Care Month is an important part of keeping the needs of children and youth in foster care in the minds of the public.
-Child welfare professionals, caregivers, and community members should lead this work by getting involved and becoming partners in the community as a way to help the foster care system act as a support to families and promote positive outcomes.
-Browse this page for contact information for State officials and to view past proclamations issued by various levels of government.
-You can also find information about community-based programs promoting positive outcomes for families through community involvement and support.
-To learn about National Foster Care Month events going on near your hometown, check out the Facebook events link.
+Child welfare professionals, parents, youth, caregivers, and community members should lead this work by getting involved and becoming partners in the community so that the foster care system can act as a support to families and help promote positive outcomes.
+Take time to browse this page for contact information for State officials and other State-specific foster care information and to view past proclamations issued by various levels of government.
+View a list of community-based programs that are promoting positive outcomes for families through community involvement and support.
+Check out the Facebook events page to learn about National Foster Care Month events going on in your hometown!

 - Foster care contacts in your community